Skip to content

 Description

 The init command sets up a new multi workspace in the current directory.
-It guides you through an interactive process to configure your workspace.
-It is intended as a human-driven setup flow.
+By default it guides you through an interactive process, but it can also run non-interactively from flags.

 Interactive Process

-When you run multi init, you'll be prompted to:
+When you run multi init with no repo flags, you'll be prompted to:

 1. Enter repository URLs - Paste the Git URLs of repositories you want to include